Raytchellee/eze-phone-gallery-ui/README.md

 ## Demo

-You can check out a live demo of the Phone Gallery UI [here](https://phone-gallery-ui-live-fx5z-ng6171x2n-raytchellee.vercel.app/).
+You can check out a live demo of the Phone Gallery UI <a href="https://phone-gallery-ui-live-fx5z-ng6171x2n-raytchellee.vercel.app" target="_blank">here</a>.

 ## Table of Contents